-The PHA's verification requirements are designed to maintain program integrity and to utilize limited housing resources and funds efficiently as possible.
-This chapter explains the PHA's procedures and standards for verification of preferences, income, assets, completion of the citizenship or eligible immigration status, allowable deductions, family status, and changes in family composition.
-The policies in this chapter provide detailed verification procedures so that participants are thoroughly informed of the verification process.
+Residents must provide true and complete information to the PHA whenever information is requested.
+The PHA's verification requirements are designed to maintain program integrity.
+This chapter explains the PHA's procedures and standards for verification of preferences, income, assets, allowable deductions, family status and changes in family composition.
 The PHA will obtain proper authorization from the family before requesting information from independent sources.